RobertElias/Sprint-Challenge--JavaScript/README.md

 # 4- New Binding: 1- An empty object is created and referenced by this variable, inheriting the prototype of the function.
 2- Properties and methods are added to the object referenced by this.
 3- The newly created object referenced by this is returned at the end implicitly (if no other object was returned explicitly).

 5. Why do we need super() in an extended class?
+# The super keyword is used in two ways because the super keyword is used as a “function” which calls the parent class passing its parameters.
+It is used to access and call functions on an object parent.

 ## Project Set up